StefanHeimberg/ee7-ejb-cdi-scopemix/README.md

 # ee7-ejb-cdi-scopemix

-JavaEE 7 Example Application to Demonstrate how CDI Scopes behaves in EJB Containert
+JavaEE 7 Example Application to Demonstrate how CDI Scopes behaves in EJB Container

 ## Clean